What will a local search inform me about the property I am purchasing in Betws Y Coed?

 How does conveyancing in Betws Y Coed differ for new build properties?

 Most buyers of new build property in Betws Y Coed come to us having been asked by the developer to exchange contracts and commit to the purchase even before the property is finished.
 This is because new home sellers in Betws Y Coed typically purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Betws Y Coed or who has acted in the same development.

-I opted to have a survey done on a property in Betws Y Coed prior to retaining lawyers.
-I have been informed that there is a flying freehold element to the property.
-The surveyor advised that some banks tend not give a mortgage on such a premises.
+I opted to have a survey done on a property in Betws Y Coed in advance of instructing lawyers.
+I have been told that there is a flying freehold overhang to the house.
+My surveyor advised that some banks may not issue a loan on such a house.

 It depends who your proposed lender is.
-Bank of Scotland has different requirements from Birmingham Midshires.
-Should you wish to call us we can look into this further with the relevant lender.
-If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Betws Y Coed.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Betws Y Coed to see if the conveyancing will be more expensive.
+Bank of Scotland has different requirements for example to Birmingham Midshires.
+If you call us we can check via the appropriate lender.
+If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Betws Y Coed.
+Conveyancing may be slightly more expensive based on your lender's requirements.